Introduction to Australia Company Formation & Taxation FAQ

 1. What is the process to register a company in Australia?

-Registering a company in Australia involves selecting a company name, providing officeholder details, choosing a company structure, and submitting the application to the Australian Securities and Investments Commission (ASIC).
+To register a company in Australia, you need to select a unique company name, provide officeholder details, choose a company structure, and submit your application to the Australian Securities and Investments Commission (ASIC).
+Once approved, you will receive an Australian Company Number (ACN).

 2. Can a non-resident form an Australian company?